*Updated August 2022

 Moreover, do you remember the horrible fire at Renesas Electronics factory in Naka, Japan on March 19, 2021?
 A power surge resulted in a fire that damaged 23 machines which led to an international disaster.
 But why did it make such a huge impact?
 Mostly because this company has significant control over the production of microcontroller chips used in cars.
 It took more than 3 months for the computer chip supplier to get back to full capacity, meanwhile outsourcing the production to other vendors in different Asian countries.

-Furthermore, many car manufacturing brands like Toyota, Nissan, and Honda had to pause the manufacturing due to the lack of raw materials, which makes the shipping process far longer.
-Some customers are still waiting for the vehicles they ordered last year, even though the waiting time was supposed to be only a few weeks.
+Furthermore, many car manufacturing brands like Toyota, Nissan, and Honda had to pause their manufacturing due to the lack of raw materials, which makes the shipping process far longer.

 However, we might wonder why nobody tried to create new production facilities in order to optimize the ongoing problem.
 In fact, there have been a few companies, for instance, Samsung and Intel, that decided to build new fab plants, but unfortunately, it takes more than a few weeks to create such advanced infrastructures.
 Going further, another problem is that there are not enough skilled employees that would be willing to work on the construction project.

 Could it get even worse?
 Unfortunately, yes.
 The shipping delays have made everything even more complicated.
-Global Pandemic shutdowns, deep freeze in Texas this past February, and a Covid outbreak in Malaysia - where the chip-packaging plants had to shut down, were only a few more reasons that made everything extremely difficult to fix.
+Global Pandemic shutdowns, a deep freeze in Texas in February 2021, and a Covid outbreak in Malaysia - where the chip-packaging plants had to shut down were only a few more reasons that made everything extremely difficult to fix.

-Moving on to another reason for the supply crisis, you probably remember Brexit?
-And how much it changed the EU as well as the whole trading system between European countries?
-Even though the UK’s decision about leaving the EU was made in 2016, it has started to impede the shipping relations with neighboring European countries at the start of January 2020.
+Moving on to another reason for the supply crisis, you probably remember Brexit.
+And how much it has changed the EU as well as the whole trading system between European countries.
+Even though the UK’s decision about leaving the EU was made in 2016, it started to impede shipping relations with neighboring European countries at the start of January 2020.

 This hit both sides hard as 43% of British exports were to these neighboring EU countries.
 Nevertheless, a significant number of manufacturers, including the electronics industry, claimed that the supply challenges are the result of Brexit’s restrictions.
 For example, the UK has an ebb and flow deficiency of 90,000 HGV drivers, and Brexit was the impetus for this deficiency.